kach/memo/README.md

 keywords = {probabilistic programming}
 }
 ```

+or this reference:

+> Kartik Chandra, Tony Chen, Joshua B. Tenenbaum, and Jonathan Ragan-Kelley.
+2025.
+A Domain-Specific Probabilistic Programming Language for Reasoning about Reasoning (Or: A Memo on memo).
+Proc.
+ACM Program.
+Lang.
+9, OOPSLA2, Article 300 (October 2025), 31 pages. https://doi.org/10.1145/3763078

 I would love to hear about any research using memo.
 Please don't hesitate to share your work with me!